TobiasScheuer/TobiasScheuer/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Tobias Scheuer!

-#### A Mechanical Engineering student (Bachelors soon done, YAY) with an interest in automation, robotics, mechatronics, and everything related.
+#### A student of Mechatronics and Robotics at TUM (B.Sc.
+MechEng) with an interest in automation, robotics, mechatronics, and everything related.

 ---
 ### Toolbox 🧰